okcompute/vim-nose/README.md

+# Work in progress.
+Not yet open for distribution

 vim-nose
 ========

-Plugin wrapping nosetests command to be execute python tests inside Vim.
-All for the name of productivity!
+Plugin wrapping `nosetests` command line tool to execute python tests inside Vim.
+All in the name of productivity!

 Requirements
 ============

-- [vim-dispatch Vim plugin](<https://github.com/tpope/vim-dispatch>) is installed. `vim-nose` leverage the work done by Tim Pope (a.k.a tpope).
+- [vim-dispatch](<https://github.com/tpope/vim-dispatch>) Vim plugin is installed. `vim-nose` leverage the work done by Tim Pope (a.k.a **tpope**).
 It is built on top of `vim-dispatch`.
-- [nose package](https://nose.readthedocs.org/en/latest/) installed in your python (virtual) environment.
+- [nose](https://nose.readthedocs.org/en/latest/) installed in your python (virtual) environment.

 Features
 ========